STZ-5: Operational history

 The STZ-5 was designated to tow division level to corps level guns, howitzers and anti-aircraft guns.

 This prime mover was praised for its reliability and good cross country ability.
 It was criticized for having low power, a narrow track and high ground pressure, which would have led to poor performance in snow and mud.

+During the Siege of Odessa in 1941, the STZ-5 was used to make the improvised NI tank.